Meta-c/Meta-c/README.md

 # Hi there 👋

-### I'm Ahmed a machine learning Engineer and a front-end flutter developer, I am very passionate about the field of AI in general and building models that solves real world problems
+### I'm Ahmed a AI learning Engineer and a front-end flutter developer, I am very passionate about the field of AI in general and building models that solves real world problems
 <!--
 **Meta-c/Meta-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.